masonhgn/ivy/README.md

 Ivy is a multi-user platform that allows users to keep track of the jobs they've applied to in an easily readable format.
-Users can sign up, log in, edit their profile, and on the homepage they can add job applications, which will have a status label, date of applicatio, and link to each company.
+Users can sign up, log in, edit their profile, and on the homepage they can add job applications, which will have a status label, date of application, and link to each company.
 Each company has a page that users can leave comments on giving their experience about the interview process/working there.